Volusia County

 Households must meet all screening criteria to be eligible for septic upgrade grants of up to $10,000.

-When a property owner in the PFA selects a qualifying septic system upgrade using a registered septic system contractor and state licensed plumber, the CONTRACTOR can apply for the grant on behalf of the property owner to offset the cost of the installation of the qualifying system.
+When a property owner in the PFA selects a qualifying septic system upgrade using a registered septic system contractor or state-licensed plumber, the CONTRACTOR can apply for the grant on behalf of the property owner to offset the cost of the installation of the qualifying system.

 • The onsite sewage treatment and disposal systems (OSTDS) must be existing and conventional.

-• Work must be done on within the DeLeon Springs Priority Focus Area (PFA) and
+• Work must be done within the DeLeon Springs Priority Focus Area (PFA).
+Please follow these instructions on how to search a property in the PFA.

-• Must be a single or two-family residence or mobile home.
+• The property must be a single- or two-family residence or mobile home, or non-profit owned and operated site.

-• All septic system upgrades authorized for this project will be performed by a registered septic system contractor and/or state-licensed plumber.
+• All septic system upgrades authorized for this project will be performed by a registered septic system contractor or state-licensed plumber.

 • The contractor must be a registered vendor with Volusia County.

-• All work must be permitted and approved by the Volusia County Department of Health (DOH).
+• All work must be permitted and approved by the Florida Department of Health in Volusia County (DOH).

-• Work must be to upgrade existing systems and must be pre‐approved by the County, and permitted by DOH prior to the commencement of work.
+• Work must be pre-approved by the County and permitted by DOH before work commences.

-• Funds are only available for installations of nitrogen reducing onsite sewage treatment and disposal systems (OSTDS) enhancements in an eligible single or two‐family residence with an existing conventional (non‐nitrogen‐reducing) system.
+• Funds are available only for installations of nitrogen-reducing on-site sewage treatment and disposal systems (OSTDS) enhancements in an eligible single- or two‐family residence or mobile home, or non-profit owned and operated site with an existing conventional (non‐nitrogen‐reducing) system.

-• Commercial properties and residential new construction are not eligible.
+• For-profit commercial properties and residential new construction are not eligible.

 Required Documents